sabersalv/awesome-pt/README.md

 # Awesome PT

-A collection of awsome PT clients, tools and scripts.
+> A collection of awsome PT clients, tools and scripts.

+PRs are welcome!

 ## Table of Contents